Dieterbe/anthracite/README.md

 ## Anthracite event manager ##

 * what: track and manage all changes and events that can have a business and/or operational impact.
+  (deploys, manual changes, outages, press releases, etc)
 * why: to increase operational visibility and collaboration

 some use cases:

 * changelog for troubleshooting and keeping people informed
-* enriching monitoring dashboards with markers and annotation text
+* enriching monitoring dashboards with markers and annotation text, for visual interactive analysis
-* aiding with visual and numerical analysis of events that affect performance (MTTD, MTTR, etc)
+* generating reports of operational outage response metrics (see further down)

 ## Design goals ##

 * do one thing and do it well.  aim for simplicity, flexibility and integration.
-* deliver events in various formats and support querying for tags and text (full text search)
+* accept and deliver events in various ways and support querying for tags and text (full text search)
 * support arbitrary tags, allow events with multiple lines, even rich text and hyperlinks.

 ![Screenshot](https://raw.github.com/Dieterbe/anthracite/master/screenshots/screenshot-table.png)